 The story of how Alcoholics Anonymous was founded is a startling and tragic indictment against the Church back in that day and, sadly, things have improved only somewhat since then.
-Rather than reaching out in compassion to those held in bondage by their addiction to alcohol.
-Christendom’s response to such folks?
-“You’re just a drunk!
+Rather than reaching out in compassion to those held in bondage by their addiction to alcohol, Christendom’s response to such folks back then can be summarized thusly: “You’re just a drunk!
 Stop drinking!”
-While the Body of Christ has come a long way in responding more lovingly towards those addicted to alcohol and drugs, tragically there is still quite a bit of that self-righteous sentiment going around, especially towards those caught in addictions to things sexual, such as pornography and homosexuality.
+While the Body of Christ has come a long way in responding more lovingly towards those addicted to alcohol and drugs, tragically there is still quite a bit of such self-righteous sentiment going around, especially towards those caught in addictions to things sexual, such as pornography and homosexuality.

 Elsewhere throughout the world, tens of thousands of Christians are being imprisoned, tortured, and slaughtered simply for following Christ.
 In every Moslem and Communist country, believers are being imprisoned, tortured, dispossessed, kidnapped, physically and sexually assaulted, and murdered in the most horrific ways.
 Point of fact: we Christians are the #1 most persecuted minority on the planet!

 And leaving all of that in the dust by comparison of numbers is a world full of lost souls, living in religious bondage, oppression, and poverty.